 If the savings had been left in an account paying 2% interest you would have earned £600; £300 less than the figure ‘earned’ from the mortgage.
 Remember, however, that if you choose to withdraw a sum of money from their linked savings or current account, then the repayment amount will increase proportionately.

 Considering an offset mortgage?
-Get fee free advice from our mortgage partners at L&C today
+Get fee free advice from award-winning mortgage brokers L&C today

 Aside from the annual savings, an offset mortgage will also offer customers the choice between paying back the borrowed amount over a shorter term or making lower monthly payments.
 This is because mortgage payments are based upon the full loan amount (as opposed to the offset amount), which means that borrowers are actually overpaying each month and thereby reducing the length of time it takes to pay off the total.